Big tech grapples with Russian state media, propaganda | Technology

 Meanwhile, Microsoft announced it wouldn't display content or ads from RT and Sputnik, or include RT's apps in its app store.
 And Google's YouTube restricted Russian-state media from monetizing the site through ads, although the outlets are still uploading videos every few minutes on the site.

-By comparison, the hands-off approach taken by TikTok, a Chinese platform popular in the U.S. for short, funny videos, has allowed pro-Russian propaganda to flourish on its site.
-The company did not respond to messages seeking comment.
+On TikTok, a Chinese platform popular in the US for short, funny videos, state-affiliated media is not labeled as such.
+And pro-Russian pro-Russian propaganda and misinformation around the war has flourished on its site.

-One recent video posted to RT's TikTok channel features a clip of Steve Bannon, a former top adviser to ex-President Donald Trump who now hosts a podcast with a penchant for misinformation and conspiracy theories.
+One recent video posted to RT's TikTok channel, which is still active in the US, features a clip of Steve Bannon, a former top adviser to ex-President Donald Trump who now hosts a podcast with a penchant for misinformation and conspiracy theories.

+“We believe turning off our services would silence important expression at a crucial time,” Clegg wrote on Twitter Sunday.

-More aggressive labeling of state media and moves to de-emphasize their content online might help reduce the spread of harmful material without cutting off a key information source, said Alexandra Givens, CEO of the Center for Democracy and Technology, a Washington-based non-profit.
+More aggressive labeling of state media and moves to de-emphasise their content online might help reduce the spread of harmful material without cutting off a key information source, said Alexandra Givens, CEO of the Center for Democracy and Technology, a Washington non-profit.

 One Facebook post also used a picture of a map to highlight airstrikes in other parts of the world.